ShadowZagrosDev/oblivion-helper/README.md

 </div>
 <br>

-## 🌟 Overview
+## Overview

-Oblivion-Helper is a lightweight, high-performance process management utility built with Go and gRPC.
-It provides a reliable interface for controlling the Sing-Box core across multiple operating systems, ensuring smooth and efficient core management for the Oblivion-Desktop application.
+Oblivion-Helper is a lightweight yet powerful utility built with Go and gRPC.
+It directly integrates **Sing-Box**, allowing for seamless core functionality and flexible configuration.
+The application is distributed under the **GPL v3 License** to comply with the usage of Sing-Box.

-## ✨ Features
+## Features

-- **Cross-Platform Support**: Works seamlessly on Windows, macOS, and Linux
+- **Cross-Platform Compatibility**: Windows, macOS, and Linux
-- **gRPC-Powered**: Utilizes gRPC for robust, high-performance inter-process communication
+- **gRPC Interface**: Robust, high-performance inter-process communication
-- **Secure Process Management**: Provides start, stop, and status streaming capabilities
+- **Direct Sing-Box Integration**: Embeds the Sing-Box library for enhanced performance
+- **Automated Ruleset Updates**: Download and update rulesets from remote URLs
-- **Configurable**: Easy configuration through a simple JSON configuration file
+- **Configurable Options**: Easily configurable through JSON files

-## 🚀 Installation
+## Installation

 ### Download Binaries